Jishan-Kapoor/sum-of-sales-1e082/README.md

 # Sales Summary Web App

 ## Summary
-This static web application fetches the data from a `data.csv` file, calculates the total sales amount, and displays it on the webpage titled "Sales Summary 892d05c0".
+This static web application fetches data from a `data.csv` file, calculates the total sales amount, and displays it on the webpage titled "Sales Summary 892d05c0".
 Bootstrap 5 is loaded from jsdelivr to enhance the styling of the page.
+A Bootstrap table `#product-sales` has been added to list each product with its total sales.

 ## Setup
-To deploy the app on GitHub Pages, simply follow these steps:
+To deploy the app on GitHub Pages, follow these steps:
 1. Upload your `data.csv` file as an attachment.
 2. Push all your files to a GitHub repository.
 3. Enable GitHub Pages in the repository settings.